Home Maintenance Schedule South Africa: Monthly, Seasonal & Annual Checklist

 How often should homeowners do maintenance? +

-Most homeowners should do a small monthly check and a deeper seasonal check every three months.
-Monthly checks catch leaks, damp, security issues and power-related problems early.
+Most homeowners should do a quick home maintenance check every month and a deeper seasonal check every three months.
+Monthly checks help catch leaks, damp, security issues, geyser warning signs and power-related problems before they become expensive.

 What maintenance tasks matter most in South Africa? +

-Key South African maintenance tasks include checking geysers, gutters, roof edges, drainage, damp, exterior seals, security features, gate motors, alarm batteries, electric fencing and load-shedding backup systems.
+Important South African home maintenance tasks include checking geysers, roof edges, gutters, drainage, damp, exterior seals, security features, gate motors, alarm batteries, electric fencing and load-shedding backup systems.

 When should I do rainy-season maintenance? +

 Do rainy-season maintenance before the first heavy rain.
-Check gutters, downpipes, roof edges, exterior drains, water pooling near walls, seals and damp-prone rooms.
+Check gutters, downpipes, roof edges, exterior drains, water pooling near walls, seals, damp-prone rooms and any areas where water has entered before.

-Does load-shedding belong in a maintenance schedule? +
+Does load-shedding belong in a home maintenance schedule? +

 Yes.
-Load-shedding affects alarms, gate motors, electric fencing, routers, appliances, backup lights and surge protection, so it should be part of a South African home maintenance schedule.
+Load-shedding affects alarms, gate motors, electric fencing, routers, appliances, backup lights, UPS units and surge protection, so it should be part of a South African home maintenance schedule.

 Related guides